-Choosing a chronograph is like buying a 4-door sedan car (by the way, we did an interesting buying guide to help you to choose a chronograph).
+Choosing a chronograph is like buying a 4-door sedan car.
 There are dozens of them available on the market, starting from 100 Euros quartz watches to top-range mechanical ones like the De Bethune DB29 MaxiChrono (priced over 150.000 Euros) – and we’re not even talking about those with added complications (QP, split-second or tourbillon).
 Of course, there are limitations to the choice of the right watch and the first usually is your budget.
 If you’re like us at Monochrome-Watches, you’ll certainly go for a mechanical watch, thus requiring deeper pockets.
 The first choices you’ll probably think about should be an Omega Speedmaster or a Tudor Heritage Chrono but both are priced over 3.500 Euros.
 Some brands are however able to offer an alternative for a portion of the price asked by the aforementioned big names.
 The aura and pedigree is certainly not in the same league, but be sure that the Tissot PRS 516 Automatic Chronograph is not void of interest, especially when you know that it is priced at 1.850 Euros.

 How this Tissot PRS 516 can be an honest value proposition without being a poorly finished watch – remember that Tissot is Swatch Group’s middle range, But we’re still talking about a Swiss made products.
 For sure, don’t expect to see hand finishing however, whether it’s the dial, the hands, the case or the strap, this watch is full of details and designed to offer a pleasant wearing experience.
 This Tissot PRS 516 Automatic Chronograph even comes with slightly exotic materials such a ceramic bezel that is engraved with a tachymeter scale and circular-brushed.
 The case itself is made of satined stainless steel – there’s even a nice polished bevel that runs from one lug to another on each side of the case – and measure a (too) large 45mm.
 Here is maybe the main default of this watch.
 45mm can be problematic not only design-wise but also in terms of comfort – the watch will potentially not be balanced on smaller wrists.